-2. The rule does not impose any obligation of secrecy on witnesses.
+- 2. The rule does not impose any obligation of secrecy on witnesses.
 The existing practice on this point varies among the districts.
-The seal of secrecy on witnesses seems an unnecessary hardship and may lead to injustice if a witness is not permitted to make a disclosure to counsel or to an associate.
+The seal of secrecy on witnesses seems an unnecessary hardship and may lead to injustice if a witness is not permitted to make a disclosure to counsel or to an associate. - 3.
+The last sentence authorizing the court to seal indictments continues present practice.